prebid/Prebid.js/modules/firstPartyData/index.md

 - optionally suppress user FPD based on a TBD opt-out signal (_pubcid_optout)
 - populate available data into object: referer, meta-keywords, cur

+1. Module initializes on first load and set bidRequestHook to validate existing ortb2 global/bidder data and merge enrichments (unless opt out configured for either)
+2. After hook complete, it is disabled - meaning module only runs on first auction
+3. To reinitiate the module, run pbjs.refreshFPD(), which allows module to rerun as if initial load

 This module will automatically run both first party data enrichments and validations.
 There is no configuration required.
 In order to load the module and opt out of either enrichements or validations, use the below opt out configuration

 # Opt Out Configuration